collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_import_tutorial.rst

 Refinery Parameters define the conditions for the refinery being used in the import mapping.
 Each time a Refinery is used in a mapping, a Refinery Parameter must be used to tell the importer exactly how to manipulate the source data, and create separate records.
 Like Options, Refinery parameters are written in code (JSON).

 In the sample import mapping, the Refinery **EntitySplitter** indicates that separate and related Entity records will be created from the Creators column in the source data.
 The Refinery Parameter simply specifies the relationship type that these records will have to other object records in the import (creator), as well as specifies the type of entity being created (individual).
+See `Using Lists and Vocabularies in an Import Mapping <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/lists_and_vocab_in_mapping.html#import-lists-and-vocab-in-mapping>`_ for more.

 The Refinery **ObjectLotSplitter** indicates that separate and related Object Lot Records will be created from the Accession column in the source data.
 The Refinery Parameter specifies that these Object Lot records will be displayed as “gifts,” and will contain the Accession Number from column 9 in the source data.